 Call for review

-Are you interested in doing a review of a book for PTHE?
+Are you interested in doing an essay review of a book for PTHE?
 Please do not hesitate to contact Responses and Reviews Editor, Daniel Saunders (dsaunder at fiu.edu) for more information and to express your interest.

 Currently there is a call for review of the recently published The Fully Functioning University (Bourner, Rospigliosi and Heath, 2020).